You have probably found this post because you want to know how to make money with a blog.

 - Apply to jobs.
 Start applying for jobs and gaining positive testimonials.
 You can increase your rates over time, and get a steady stream of clients or work on long term projects.

-If your blog is centred around a specific niche you can add a whole shop of products for your audience to buy.
+If your blog is centered around a specific niche you can add a whole shop of products for your audience to buy.

 But there is another option.